You may be eligible for a tax break if you made home improvements last year. As you prepare your taxes, keep in mind these credits and deductions.

 #3 – MEDICAL HOME IMPROVEMENTS

 If you, your spouse, or your dependents are in a wheelchair or have a disability, improvements may qualify for tax deductions if they are itemized and cost more than 10% of your adjusted gross annual income.
-An exemption allows people 65 and older to deduct total medical expenses exceeding 7.5% of their adjusted gross income through tax year 2016.
+An exemption allows people 65 and older to deduct total medical expenses exceeding 7.5% of their adjusted gross income through the tax year.
 Examples of medical expenses include:

 - Making the home wheelchair accessible with entrance and exit ramps and widened doorways